 - Acquisition of nationality

 - General introduction : overview of the methods of acquisition

-- 1st theme : nationality within families
+- 1st theme: nationality within families

 - 2nd theme : nationality and migration

 II.
-Acquisition of nationality in family relations Introduction
+Acquisition of nationality in family relations 1.
+Introduction

-- Family relationships (and most specifically link with parents) : (probably) most common way for person to acquire a nationality - Outline of the analysis : - Acquisition through 'blood links' parents and children → examine whether the law of nationality has kept up with the evolution of family law - Equality men/women - Children born in marriage/ outside marriage - Acquisition through marriage
+- Family relationships (and most specifically link with parents): (probably) most common way for person to acquire a nationality - Outline of the analysis : - 1°) Acquisition through 'blood links' parents and children → examine whether the law of nationality has kept up with the evolution of family law : - Equality men / women - Children born in marriage / outside marriage - 2°) Acquisition through marriage: impact of equality and migration

 II.
-Acquisition of nationality in family relations Introduction
+Acquisition of nationality in family relations